-Car + driver starts from £59 (€69) one-way with each additional passengers priced from £15 (€18).
-Foot pasengers fares start from £43/€52.50 one-way.
+Car + driver starts from £66/€76 one-way with each additional passenger priced from £23/€25.50.
+Foot passengers fares start from £43/€52.50 one-way.
 Fares are split into economy (non-refundable), flexi (refundable) and premium (refundable with lounge access).

 Note, on overnight sailings you are obliged to pay extra for a cabin.
-Prices of the cabins vary between £34-130 or €41-155 – from single and 2-berth cabins, family berth, Comfort Class and Captain’s Class.
+Prices of the cabins vary between £44-£186 / €53-€216 – depending on cabin type.
 Cabin prices are half-price on day sailings.

-Rail & Sail – Dutch Flyer Service
+Stena Line Rail & Sail – Dutch Flyer Service

-From the UK you travel from any of the Abellio-Greater Anglia (AGA) stations including: London Liverpool Street, Ipswich, Colchester, Norwich and Cambridge.
+From the UK you can travel from any of the Abellio-Greater Anglia (AGA) stations including: London Liverpool Street, Ipswich, Colchester, Norwich and Cambridge.
 The trip between London Liverpool Street and Harwich International ferry terminal is about 1 hour 20 minutes.

 If you have the time the Stena Line ferry is an excellent way to travel between the south-east UK and the Netherlands.
 We’ve done this sailing on a good number of occasions and have found the trip to be very comfortable.

-2. Newcastle to Amsterdam (DFDS Seaways)
+2. Newcastle – Amsterdam (DFDS Seaways)

-Sailings over the North Sea take approximately 15 hours – each evening a ship departs Newcastle at 1700 and Amsterdam at 1730.
+Sailings over the North Sea take approximately 16-17 hours – each evening a ship departs Newcastle at 1700 and Amsterdam at 1730.
 They arrive the following morning at 0915 (Newcastle) and 0945 (Amsterdam).
 Book your DFDS Newcastle-Amsterdam ferry here

 The large King Seaways and Princess Seaways ferries operate on the route.
 There are a range of cabins on offer: inside cabins, sea-view cabins, economy cabins and premium cabins (Commodore and Commodore De Luxe).
 There is a Commodore De Luxe lounge available on King Seaways.